Accio/AMIDD/docs/README.md

 ### 13. Student presentation (I) (11.12.)

+* Group 1: Productivity and cost of drug discovery and development (12:05-12:35)
+* Group 2: Machine learning in drug discovery (12:40-13:10)
+* Group 3: Can machine learning improve the productivity of drug discovery?
+If yes, how?
+(13:15-13:50)

 ### 14. Student presentation (II) (18.12.)

+* Group 4: Drug discovery for SARS-Cov-2 (12:05-12:35)
+* Group 5: How drugs are discovered: target-based and phenotypic drug discovery (12:40-13:10)
+* Group 6: Mathematical and computational modelling in biology and drug discovery (13:15-13:50)

 ## Student presentation topics and reference papers

-1. **How drugs are discovered: target-based versus phenotypic screening**:
+1. **How drugs are discovered: target-based and phenotypic screening**:
    * Kleinstreuer, Nicole C., Jian Yang, Ellen L. Berg, Thomas B. Knudsen, Ann
      M. Richard, Matthew T. Martin, David M. Reif, *et al.* 2014.
 “Phenotypic Screening of the ToxCast Chemical Library to Classify Toxic and Therapeutic